kmicki/SteamDeckGyroDSU/README.md

 ## Installation instructions

 Download the SteamDeckGyroDSUSetup.zip from the most recent release.
 Unzip and run install script.
-The same for updating.

     unzip SteamDeckGyroDSUSetup.zip
     cd SteamDeckGyroDSUSetup
     ./install.sh

+Package contains update script that downloads the most recent release from GitHub and installs it.

+    ./update.sh

 System restart is necessary in case of first install.
 Script will inform about that.